 I am an artist who is always exploring different materials, tools, and processes.

-Although there are many, many online resources that instruct how to make chalk paint, the simplest way is simply adding a slurry of pure calcium carbonate to latex paint.
+Although there are many online resources that explain how to make chalk paint, the simplest way is to add a slurry of pure calcium carbonate to latex paint.
 The prepared chalk paint can be applied directly to bare or sanded wood.
-When fully dry, this paint is easily sanded with fine sandpaper to be topcoated.
+When fully dry, this paint can then be sanded with fine sandpaper before being top coated.
 For interior wood and related porous surfaces, chalk paint is an effective primer.

 Many modern paints are sold as primer/paint in one coating for frugal shoppers who want to minimize time on home DIY projects.
 The problem is that these all-for-one paints usually require multiple coats and adhesion might be compromised.
 Instead, a single can of paint be used for priming and painting separately.
 By adding chalk, a superior primer is created, and the remaining paint can be tinted or mixed with another color of paint for the topcoat.